- Aged Care

-Parkinson’s disease is a disorder which affects a specific area in the brain, this is called the Basal Ganglia, an area of the brain which contributes to movement.
+Parkinson’s disease is a disorder that affects a specific area in the brain, this is called the Basal Ganglia, an area of the brain that contributes to movement.
 As such, people with Parkinson’s disease are often challenged with their movement in different ways.

 Typical symptoms that someone living with Parkinson’s will present could be

 These symptoms can lead to less independence, reduced mobility, increased risk of falling and sometimes increased risk of feeling pain in the body from the ways someone’s movement and posture has changed.

 Support available throughout the Hunter / Central Coast

 Do Other conditions present similarly to Parkinson’s Disease?

 Several other conditions present similarly to Parkinsons and they include:

 How Community Therapy helps people with Parkinson’s Disease

 An Occupational Therapist supporting someone living with Parkinson’s disease will be ensuring the patient’s environment is safe and that they have the appropriate equipment to support them.
 Our OTs will assess to see: